icelander/mattermost_apache_proxies/README.md

-# Mattermost Recipe - Running Mattemrost Behind a Double Apache Proxy Inside a Subdirectory
+# Mattermost Recipe - Running Mattermost Behind a Double Apache Proxy Inside a Subdirectory
 *AKA "Yo Dawg, we put a proxy in yo proxy so you can connect while you connect"*

 ## Problem